-Dry RC sampling involves three-stage riffle splitting of the field samples which are collected over 1 m (for resource or resource infill drilling) or 2 m (for grade control drilling).
+Dry RC sampling involves three-stage riffle splitting of the field samples which are collected over 1 m intervals.
 A three-stage riffle split provides a representative sample of 2.0 kg to 2.5 kg for laboratory submission and analysis.
 The cyclone is cleaned at the end of each rod and hole, and the splitter is thoroughly cleaned between samples.
 Wet samples are left until close to dry and then processed in the splitter, which is cleaned between samples.
 Wet RC drilling is avoided - once 3m of continuously wet drilling has been intersected the hole is abandoned and finished with a core tail.